arborchurch/arbor-web/site/content/event/mens-bible-study/index.md

 ---
 date: "2020-02-03"
 title: "Men's Bible Study"
-where: "Restarting Wednesdays in May, 6am on Zoom"
+where: "Wednesdays in May, 6am on Zoom"
 resources:
 - name: header
   src: mens-bible-study.jpg